koladilip/aws-checks/README.md

-# [WIP]rust-aws-security-reporter
+# [WIP] aws-reports
-Reprots security issues in your AWS account
+Reports issues in your AWS account on security and best practices

 Note: This is currently under development.